State: New Hampshire

 Date: June 20th, 2016

-There are certain places in the world that people need to see.
-The Cathedral of the Pines is one of those places.
+There are certain places in the world that people need to see and the Cathedral of the Pines is one of them.

-When I found out about it during the course of my research for this trip, it went to the top of my list for New Hampshire.
-I arrived at the Cathedral of Pines tired after nearly 20 miles of various inclines and hills.
-The excitement of getting to it pushed me farther than I should have gone, which is why I collapsed in front of the sign and had to rest for half an hour before I went in.
+When I found out about this incredible monument to history, it went straight to the top of my list for New Hampshire.
+As I arrived at the Cathedral of Pines, after hiking nearly 20 miles of various inclines and hills, I collapsed in front of the sign and had to rest for half an hour before I went in.

-I found out it was nearly closing time (Open 10-5pm daily, May through October), so I went in and snapped a few pictures, but decided to come back the next day to further explore and take in the history.
+It was then that I found out that it was nearly closing time (Open 10-5pm daily, May through October), so I went in and snapped a few pictures, but decided to come back the next day to further take in the history.

-I did not come back the next day.
-I had to rest because my legs were revolting against me for pushing them so hard the day before.
+However, I wasn’t able to go back the following day.
+I had to rest because my legs were revolting against me for pushing them so hard from the day before.
 So I took a day to rest.

-Feeling rested and now able to enjoy the site I’d been looking forward too, I headed back to the Cathedral of Pines, which was not far (I was literally across the road in the woods).
+Feeling rested and now able to enjoy the site that I’d been looking forward too, I headed back to the Cathedral of Pines.

 The first thing that struck me was the tower.

-The tower is dedicated to women, both civilian and military.
+It’s a memorial that’s dedicated to women, both civilian and military.
 Dedicated in 1967, it was the first memorial to recognize the patriotic American women who have served the nation.
-There are also four plaques on each side of the tower to represent the different contributions women have made to this nation.
+There are also four plaques on each side of the tower to represent the different contributions women have made to the United States.
 They were designed by Norman Rockwell and his son Peter Rockwell.